SSCHAcode/sschacode.github.io/Schools/2023/home.md

 Registration is now open.
 Deadline is June 18, 2023. **Regular Registration Fee: 150€**

 The registration fee includes all the school material, lectures, hands-on sessions, coffee breaks, and conference dinner.
 There is a limited number of students that can be accepted.
-Registration will be accepted to on a first come, first served basis.
+Students will be accepted on a first come, first served basis.
 So register as soon as possible.

 Registration to the conference is done through UIK’s platform: